Prep & Landing (series)

-Prep & Landing is a series of computer animated television specials produced by the Walt Disney Animation Studios.
+Prep & Landing is a series of computer animated television Christmas specials produced by the Walt Disney Animation Studios (2009–2011) and Disney Television Animation (2025).
 Voices of Dave Foley, Derek Richardson, Sarah Chalke and W. Morgan Sheppard are featured in the specials.

 TV specials

-"Prep & Landing" (2009)
+Prep & Landing (2009)

 Wayne, a Christmas elf, is part of an elite organization known as "Prep & Landing", whose job is to ready millions of homes around the world for Santa Claus's visit.
-After working with "Prep & Landing" for two hundred twenty-seven years, Wayne looked forward to getting promoted.
-Instead, his former partner and trainee, Peterson, got the promotion, and Wayne is introduced to Lanny, a rookie whom Wayne has to also train.
-Wayne had been still bitter about the promotion, and decided to slack off during a mission.
+After working with "Prep & Landing" for 227 years, Wayne looked forward to getting promoted.
+Instead, Wayne is overlooked by his former partner, and Wayne is introduced to Lanny, a rookie whom Wayne has to also train.
+Wayne, still bitter about the promotion, decided to slack off during the mission.
 He permitted Lanny to do all of the work, which is disastrous.
 Meanwhile, Santa is informed mid-flight of a massive snow storm and that Wayne and Lanny have not fully prepared the house yet.
 He is told to cancel the landing, which has never happened before, when they promised to make it up for a boy named Timmy, who is living at the house.
 Wayne and Lanny discovered that the re-routing was a final decision, but after hearing Timmy thanking them in his sleep, Wayne decided to fix it.
 He called up Santa, telling him that he must land at Timmy's house.
 Wayne and Lanny then worked together to land Santa safely on Timmy's roof.
 On Christmas morning, Santa showed Wayne that Timmy had a merry Christmas.
 Santa offered a promotion to Wayne, but he turned it down so he can work with Lanny.

-"Operation: Secret Santa" (2010)
+Operation: Secret Santa (2010)

-Wayne and Lanny, who are now partners, are called by Magee to meet with a secret contact, known as Mrs. Claus, who sent them on a new mission to retrieve a box from Santa's secret workshop.
-Later they sneaked into Santa's office while he is asleep, using their high tech equipment from the previous film.
+Wayne and Lanny, who are now partners, are called by Magee to meet with a secret contact, who turns out to be Mrs. Claus, who sends Wayne and Lanny on a new mission to retrieve a box from Santa's secret workshop.
+Later they sneak into Santa's office while he is asleep, using their high tech equipment from the previous film.
 Lanny's expertise at dressing the tree enabled them to enter the hidden workshop where they recovered the box and escaped just in time.
 Mrs. Claus revealed the contents of the box to be the last part of the first toy that Santa had ever made, and gave the complete toy back to him as his Christmas Present.